DB and DC: Phase two of the government's pensions review and review of the state pension age

 - Why this is important

-In debate, the pensions minister explained that the new clause "is essential to address a current gap in the pension system to ensure that employers share timely and accurate data with pension schemes, beyond the current one-off requirement for employers to provide that information to schemes at the point when the employee is enrolled into the scheme.
+In debate, the pensions minister explained that the new provision "is essential to address a current gap in the pension system to ensure that employers share timely and accurate data with pension schemes, beyond the current one-off requirement for employers to provide that information to schemes at the point when the employee is enrolled into the scheme.

 "Improving data records will help to improve member communications and will support pension schemes to operate more efficiently and effectively.
 Poor data contributes to wasted administration costs because it often requires manual interventions to verify identities and match records, which is especially important to facilitate the small pots framework that we have discussed previously.